WHO WE ARE

 DWAG envisions a world where justice for all, equal rights and the respect for human dignity is the primordial ethic.

-DWAG works on empowering victims and survivors of the Darfur genocide, both in Sudan and in the Diaspora.
+DWAG works on empowering survivors of the Darfur genocide, both in Sudan and in the diaspora.
 It does this by providing them with access to tools that will enable them to combat violence, address massive human rights abuses in their societies, and work with others to prevent future atrocities while promoting global peace.

 DWAG is taking a unique approach to fighting and preventing genocide by: